What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 • ineffectiveness of drug therapy.

-Cats with a determined hydronephrosis need to monitor their diet and take medication.
-Treatment helps relieve unpleasant symptoms of kidney disease and improve urinary function.
+Cats diagnosed with hydronephrosis need to monitor their diet and also take medications.
+Treatment helps relieve the unpleasant symptoms of kidney disease and improve urinary function.
 Such therapeutic measures are required not only in the early stages of the pathological process, but also after surgery.

-Hydronephrosis- kidney disease, characterized by the expansion of the pelvic-pelvic system, atrophy of the renal parenchyma and progressive deterioration of all basic functions of the kidney as a result of impaired outflow of urine from the kidney, as well as impaired blood circulation.
+Hydronephrosis- kidney disease, characterized by expansion of the pyelocaliceal system, atrophy of the renal parenchyma and progressive deterioration of all basic functions of the kidney as a result of impaired outflow of urine from the kidney, as well as impaired blood circulation.

 In modern practice, there are two types of hydronephrosis: primary and secondary.

-Primary or congenital hydronephrosis develops as a result of congenital obstructions in the region of the pelvic-ureteric segment (ectopia of the ureter, stenosis, ureteral atresia).
+Primary or congenital hydronephrosis develops due to congenital obstructions in the area of the ureteropelvic segment (ureteric ectopia, stenosis, ureteral atresia).

-Secondary or acquired hydronephrosis is usually a consequence of any disease (urolithiasis, tumors of the kidney, pelvis, ureter, bladder, traumatic damage to the bladder, neoplasms of the abdominal and pelvic cavities, prostatic hypertrophy, etc.)
+Secondary or acquired hydronephrosis is usually a consequence of any disease (urolithiasis, tumor of the kidney, pelvis, ureter, bladder, traumatic injury to the bladder, neoplasms of the abdominal and pelvic cavities, prostatic hypertrophy, etc.)

-There is a classification of obstacles that arise in different parts of the urinary tract and lead to the development of hydronephrosis:
+There is a classification of obstacles that arise in various parts of the urinary tract and lead to the development of hydronephrosis:

-Obstacles in the urethra, urethra, and bladder (uroliths, tumors, clots and hematomas after trauma, etc.)
+Obstructions located in the urethra, urethra, and bladder (uroliths, tumors, clots and hematomas after injuries, etc.)

-Obstacles in the ureter or outside its lumen (tumors, uroliths, ureteral diverticula, abdominal or retroperitoneal neoplasms, hematomas due to trauma, adhesions after surgery)
+Obstructions in the ureter or outside its lumen (tumors, uroliths, ureteral diverticula, neoplasms of the abdominal cavity or retroperitoneum, hematomas due to trauma, adhesions after surgery)

-Disturbances in the position of the ureter (twisting or kinking, congenital atresia of the ureter, congenital stenosis or due to a prolonged inflammatory process, ectopia)
+Disturbances in the position of the ureter (twisting or kinking, congenital atresia of the ureter, congenital stenosis or due to a long-term inflammatory process, ectopia)

-Obstacles in the lumen of the pelvis - nephroliths, neoplasms, blood clots after injuries and hematomas.
+Obstacles in the lumen of the pelvis - nephrolites, neoplasms, blood clots after injuries and hematomas.

 Hydronephrosis is divided into three stages:

-Stage 1- expansion of only the pelvis (pyelectasia) with a slight dysfunction of the kidney.
+Stage 1- expansion of only the pelvis (pyelectasia) with minor impairment of kidney function.

-Stage 2- expansion of the pelvis and a decrease in the thickness of the renal parenchyma and a significant violation of its function.
+Stage 2- expansion of the pelvis and reduction in the thickness of the renal parenchyma and significant impairment of its function.

 Stage 3- sharp atrophy of the kidney parenchyma and its transformation into a thin-walled sac.
-With the development of hydronephrosis, secondary microflora may join, which provokes the development of secondary inflammatory diseases of the kidneys (secondary pyelonephritis).
+With the development of hydronephrosis, secondary microflora may join, which provokes the development of secondary inflammatory kidney diseases (secondary pyelonephritis).

-When the internal structure of the kidneys changes, its hemodynamics are also disturbed.
-Increased intraparenchymal pressure and edema of the organ leads to compression of the intrarenal vessels and an increase in the rate of blood flow and blood pressure in them.
-Violation of blood circulation in the capillaries of the cortical and medullary layers of the kidney leads to oxygen starvation of the kidney and disruption of tissue metabolism, which in turn contributes to atrophic changes in the kidney cortex.
+When the internal structure of the kidney changes, its hemodynamics are also disrupted.
+Increased intraparenchymal pressure and swelling of the organ leads to compression of the intrarenal vessels and an increase in the speed of blood flow and blood pressure in them.
+Impaired blood circulation in the capillaries of the cortical and medulla layers of the kidney leads to oxygen starvation of the kidney and disruption of tissue metabolism, which in turn contributes to atrophic changes in the renal cortex.

-So how do you know if your pet is developing such a serious condition?
-Hydronephrosis is often asymptomatic in its early stages, especially in animals.
-Unfortunately, clinical symptoms are nonspecific and are most often accompanied by apathy, lethargy, possibly increased body temperature, refusal to feed, possibly increased thirst, a specific odor from the mouth and vomiting (with the development of severe uremia).
+So how can you recognize that your pet is developing such a serious illness?
+Hydronephrosis often develops asymptomatically in the early stages, especially in animals.
+Unfortunately, clinical symptoms are nonspecific and are most often accompanied by apathy, lethargy, possibly elevated body temperature, refusal to feed, possibly increased thirst, a specific odor from the mouth and vomiting (with the development of severe uremia).
 The longer hydronephrosis develops, the worse the animal feels.
-Intoxication with own metabolic products is growing.
+Intoxication with one's own metabolic products increases.
 Acute postrenal

-Often the owner thinks that we are talking about poisoning or pathology of the gastrointestinal tract (refusal of food), and if the diagnosis is not accurate enough, a completely different pathology is treated.
-In this case, the role of an erroneous diagnosis can be fatal for the animal, since with the development of hydronephrosis, it can take hours to count.
+Often the owner thinks that we are talking about poisoning or a pathology of the gastrointestinal tract (refusal of food), and if the diagnosis is not accurate enough, a completely different pathology is treated.
+In this case, the role of an erroneous diagnosis can be fatal for the animal, since with the development of hydronephrosis, the clock can count.

-Recently injured (falling from a high floor, car injury, beating, biting by other animals),
+Recent injuries (fall from a high floor, car injury, beating, bites by other animals),

-First of all, the animal is examined, palpated and a detailed history is collected, then blood is taken, if possible, a urine test is collected, then additional diagnostics are carried out: it is mandatory, possibly contrast excretory urography.
+First of all, the animal is examined, palpated and a detailed history is collected, then blood is taken, if possible, a urine test is collected, then additional diagnostics are carried out: necessarily, possibly contrast excretory urography.
 In the early stages of hydronephrosis development, excretory urography is more sensitive and gives an idea of the secretory function of the kidneys.
-Ultrasound examination is more reliable in moderate and severe form of hydronephrosis (stages 2-3).
+Ultrasound examination is more reliable in moderate and severe forms of hydronephrosis (stages 2-3).

-After a complete examination of the animal and obtaining the results of laboratory tests, the doctor makes predictions and chooses the methods of treatment.
-Treatment can be both conservative (at the initial stage of the development of pathology, depending on its cause), and operative if the kidney is severely altered structurally and impaired, or its function is absent.
+After a complete examination of the animal and receipt of laboratory results, the doctor makes predictions and selects treatment methods.
+Treatment can be either conservative (at the initial stage of development of the pathology, depending on its cause), or surgical if the kidney is severely changed structurally and impaired, or its function is absent.

-If bilateral hydronephrosis develops due to obstruction of the ureters or urethral obstruction, the animal can quickly die from acute postrenal renal failure even before the development of significant atrophy of the renal parenchyma.
-At the same time, ultrasound may reveal not so significant structural changes in the kidneys.
+If bilateral hydronephrosis develops due to ureteral or urethral obstruction, the animal may quickly die from acute postrenal renal failure before significant atrophy of the renal parenchyma develops.
+At the same time, ultrasound may reveal less significant structural changes in the kidneys.
 In the case of unilateral ureteral obstruction, compensatory processes in the unaffected kidney lead to its hypertrophy and hydronephrosis of the affected kidney.
-That is why it is very important for cat owners (especially those with a history of urolithiasis) to pay attention to the urination of their pets, any urinary retention for more than 12 hours is suspicious, urinary retention for more than a day is an acute condition in which the animal must be immediately taken to the clinic !
-When an acute urinary retention is established due to blockage of the urethra by uroliths, as a rule, an operative intervention is performed - a dilating urethrostomy.
-In the presence of large uroliths in the bladder, they are removed promptly through an incision in the bladder.
-When unilateral hydronephrosis of stage 3 is detected, as a rule, the affected kidney is removed provided that the structure and function of the second kidney are normal.
-When a neoplasm of the bladder or ureter is detected, treatment depends on the results of a histological or cytological examination.
-In any case, the method of treatment and the decision on surgical intervention are made individually in accordance with the condition of the animal at the time of admission to the clinic.
+That is why it is very important for cat owners (especially those with a history of urolithiasis) to pay attention to the urination of their pets; any urinary retention for more than 12 hours is suspicious; urinary retention for more than a day is an acute condition in which the animal should be immediately taken to the clinic !
+When acute urinary retention is detected due to blockage of the urethra by uroliths, surgical intervention is usually performed - dilating urethrostomy.
+If there are large uroliths in the bladder, they are removed surgically through a bladder incision.
+When unilateral hydronephrosis stage 3 is detected, as a rule, the affected kidney is removed provided that the structure and function of the second kidney is normal.
+If a tumor of the bladder or ureter is detected, treatment depends on the results of histological or cytological examination.
+In any case, the treatment method and the decision on surgical intervention are made individually in accordance with the condition of the animal at the time of admission to the clinic.

-In conclusion, I would like to add that the health of our beloved pets is in our hands and the more attentively we treat them, the better the quality of their life.
-Love for our animals also lies in taking care of their health.
+In conclusion, I would like to add that the health of our beloved pets is in our hands and the more attentive we are to them, the better their standard of living.
+Love for our animals also includes caring for their health.